yogeshhk/Publications/README_Blockchain.md

 # Blockchain

-Blockchain is a shared, immutable ledger that facilitates the process of recording transactions and tracking assets in a business network.
+Block-chain is a shared, immutable ledger that facilitates the process of recording transactions and tracking assets in a business network.
 Basically, a distributed network with a shared memory

 ## Me?
 - Why: Quantum jump, any XYZ is earning $$$$, a must for medical/secure data